 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The City has one item that qualifies for reporting in this category, which is the deferred inflows of pension earnings.
+The City has two items that qualify for reporting in this category, which is the deferred inflows of pension earnings and unavailable revenue.